 Air conditioners are designed to pull moisture from the air.
 Then, the excess water is supposed to drain out of your machine using the condensate drain pipe.
 If this drain gets clogged by dirt and debris, water will stop draining, causing the AC to shut down as a fail-safe measure.

 Luckily, this is one of the easiest air conditioner maintenance tasks to perform.
-You can clean out the drain pipe on your own or call a 24-hour AC repair company to remove the clogs for you.
+You can clean out the drain pipe on your own or call a 24-hour air conditioning repair company to remove the clogs for you.

 3. Dirty Filters

 Your AC may have more than one filter.
 You’ll most likely have one filter in your return vent and another in your air handler.
-If your filters become clogged, it limits airflow and stops your filter from working properly.
+If your filters become clogged, it limits airflow and stops your filter from working properly, causing the air conditioner to not blow cold air but run.

 How often you need to change or clean the air filters depends on the manufacturer.
 While 30 days is a common frequency, some air filters don’t need to be changed for 60 or 90 days.